gerardPlanella/LSPE-EGNN/blogpost.md

 In order to quantify the contribution of geometry in the LSPE framework, we run a set of experiments on 6 variants.
 These include the basic MPNN model, adding Geometry only (for which the Standard MPNN with Geometry resembles the EGNN), PE only, PE and Geometry, LSPE and LSPE with Geometry.
-The last one being our proposal described in 3.1.
+The last one being our proposal described in Related Works.
 For all the aforementioned models including PEs, we used a Random Walk (RW) diffusion-based positional encoding scheme.
 The detailed formulas for each model can be found in Tables 1 and 2.